tableau/connector-plugin-sdk/docs/tdvt.md

 ## Installation

-1. Install TDVT Python module
+1. Clone the [TDVT Python module](https://github.com/tableau/connector-plugin-sdk/tree/master/tdvt).
+You can create an archive package and install that, or install from the live directory if you want to modify TDVT.
+Run the following commands from the top level 'tdvt' directory.
-    - Create an archive package. `py -3 setup.py sdist --formats gztar`
+    - Create an archive package: `py -3 setup.py sdist --formats gztar`
     - Install from an archive file: `py -3 -m pip install tdvt-1.1.59.zip`.
+    - Alternatively, install the live version: `py -3 -m pip install -e .`
     - Verify it is installed by running `py -3 -m pip list`.

 1. Extract and then load the TestV1 minimal dataset into your database.